-A 10-25 percent reduction based on a predetermined quantity water saving.
-This target is generally suggested to be met with approximately a 10 percent decrease in indoor use and a 35 percent decrease in outdoor use.
+A reduction of greater than 10% based on the ideal/realistic demand.
+This target is generally suggested to be met with approximately a 10 percent decrease in indoor use and a 25 percent decrease in outdoor use.

 2. Restrictions

 Below is the required garden watering schedule for this drought response.